 - Defending the current revenue and activity base to keep the organisation viable

 Planning for success – is the organisation ready to win tenders and equally important, deliver the services well

-Does the organisation have the resources to bid for new business or re-bid for existing services that are re-tendered.
-If an organisation’s operational capacity and capability does not keep up with the success of the Business Development/Sales department – service implementation and delivery may be poor, incurring at best some contract penalties and at worst jeopardise the contract award.
+Does the organisation have the resources to bid for new business or re-bid for existing services that are re-tendered?
+If an organisation’s operational capacity and capability do not keep up with the success of the Business Development/Sales department – service implementation and delivery may be poor, incurring at best some contract penalties and at worst jeopardise the contract award.

 Organisations need to be aware of, and resourced, not only in the Business Development Department but also across all areas of the organisation.
 Failure to commit resources to the pursuit of new business (and/or the retention of existing services) will result in:

 - Sub Optimal bids which fail to score well against competitors

 - Detriment to existing services as staff are distracted undertaking bid activity